Dynomin/Solana-Directive/README.md

 2. Profit Sharing (Future): A portion of profits generated from investment opportunities will be used for:

     a.
-Converting 10% of revenue in $BONK and then burn it.
+Converting 10% of revenue in $BONK and then burning it.

     b.
 Distributing 15% back to the community through marketing promotions.